jschaeke/qbusMQTT/README.md

 the message is filtered out.

 # Current state
-This code has not been thoroughly tested yet as I personally don't have Qbus hardware, it needs cleaning such as removal of print statements.
+This code has not been thoroughly tested yet as I personally don't have Qbus hardware, it needs cleaning like removal of print statements.
 So far I've heard it runs quite stable but it seems a keep-alive request need to be sent to assure the connection remains open (otherwise a delay upon a request to QBus can be encountered).